 Do you sometimes, feel that you lack the inner strength to take action, act assertively or be persistent?

-Are there any habits you want to change, but you lack the necessary willpower and self discipline?
+Are there any habits you want to change, but you lack the necessary inner strength to do so?

-The possession of these skills or their lack is a major factor, leading to success or to failure, to taking action or to being lazy.
+The possession of willpower and self-discipline or their lack is a major factor in everyone's life, leading to success or to failure, to taking action or to being lazy.
 This applies to major goals, and also to simple, everyday tasks.

-These abilities are vital ingredients of success, both spiritual and material.
+These abilities are vital ingredients of success, both material success and spiritual success.

-- How many times you wanted to go for a walk, knowing how wonderful you feel afterwards, but due to laziness or lack of inner strength, you stayed at home and watched TV instead?
+- How many times you did you decide to go for a walk, knowing how wonderful you feel afterwards, but due to laziness or lack of inner strength, you stayed at home and watched TV instead?

 - How many times have you tried to change your eating habits, stop smoking, or get up earlier in the morning, but you didn't possess enough inner strength and persistence?